Can’t get waxed? Remove your hair with sugar at home.

 This story has been updated.
 It was originally published on June 18, 2020.

-If being hairless on certain parts of your anatomy brings you joy and going to a salon isn’t an option, sugaring is a cheap and easy alternative to razor burn and store bought wax strips.
+If being hairless on certain parts of your anatomy brings you joy and going to a salon isn’t an option, sugaring at home is a cheap and easy way to do DIY hair removal, and is a lovely alternative to razor burn and store bought wax strips.

 I first tried sugaring years ago, not long after watching Caramel, a Lebanese film where women used globs of caramelized sugar to gracefully flick even the most stubborn hair out of its follicles.
 It seemed like a dream compared to my experiences with hot wax.
 And it can be—if you know what you’re doing.

 I made my fair share of mistakes, so you can now skip the learning curve and go straight to sugaring becoming a real and useful alternative for all your hair removal needs.

 Warning: This sugar wax recipe involves cooking sugar to molten-hot temperatures.
 Do not touch the boiled sugar without giving it a chance to cool down.
 Do not expose large areas of your skin to sugar paste before testing its temperature by touching it gingerly.
 Please read the whole set of instructions before attempting this project, and be careful.

 - Time: 15 minutes of prep, 5 to 10 minutes of cool down, 5 to 30 minutes of application (30 minutes to 1 hour, total)

 - Difficulty: medium

 - 2 tablespoons of lemon or lime juice (fresh or bottled)